toqaezzatly/juice-shop/★★★★ Nested Easter Egg (Cryptographic Issues).md

 # Juice Shop Lab - Decrypting `easter.gg` File

-This README walks through the process of finding and decrypting an encrypted file named `easter.gg` in a Juice Shop lab.
+This file walks through the process of finding and decrypting an encrypted file named `easter.gg` in a Juice Shop lab.
 The lab involves discovering hidden files, downloading them using URL manipulation, and decrypting their contents.

 ## Overview
 The challenge involves: